 The cool spark your bath design needs: a Mid Century wall light

-Design: Time & Place Interiors / Photo: Lauren Adler
+Design: Time & Place Interiors / Photo: Gloria Kilbourne

 Your bathroom might not take up the most real estate in your apartment’s square footage, but its design shouldn’t be an afterthought.
 The small space gets you ready for your busy day, and then helps you wind down at night.
 It should be not only functional, but also feel luxurious.